 This has been shown in many experiments carried out since the 1970s, which test a notion of locality formulated by John Bell in 1964—and all the results show that entangled pairs violate that concept of locality.

-In its present form, quantum mechanics only predicts statistical averages for the outcomes of many kinds of experiments, including these.
+In its present form, quantum mechanics predicts only statistical averages for the outcomes of many kinds of experiments, including these.
 Consequently, it is not possible to use the nonlocality present in entangled pairs to send a signal faster than light.
 But many physicists, in an ambition going back to Einstein, Louis de Broglie, Erwin Schrödinger and the other inventors of quantum mechanics, aspire to discover an improved version of quantum theory.

 This would go deeper and replace the present statistical theory with a more complete theory, which would provide a complete and exact description of what goes on in every individual quantum process.
-For such a theory to work, it would have to be based on influences traveling arbitrarily faster than light, thus destroying the principle of relativistic causality as well as our intuitive notions of local influence.
+For such a theory to work, it would have to be based on influences traveling arbitrarily faster than light, thus destroying the principle of relativistic causality, as well as our intuitive notions of local influence.

 Is such a more complete understanding of quantum physics possible?
 And how are we to search for it?
 I believe it is not only possible but an inevitable next step in the progress of physics.
 I believe that the completion of quantum mechanics will be a major part of the resolution of another deep problem—that of unifying our understandings of gravity, spacetime and the quantum, to produce a quantum theory of gravity.

 The reason is that there is good evidence that the quantum theory of gravity will itself engender big violations of locality.
-And as Fotini Markopoulou, also then at the Perimeter Institute, and I first proposed in 2003, the violations of locality forced on us by quantum gravity are precisely what are needed to explain the nonlocality brought on by quantum entanglement.
+And as Fotini Markopoulou, then at the Perimeter Institute, and I first proposed in 2003, the violations of locality forced on us by quantum gravity are precisely what are needed to explain the nonlocality brought on by quantum entanglement.

 If we are to have a complete physics, we must unify the geometrical picture of spacetime given by general relativity with quantum physics.
 There is some theoretical evidence that this project of making a quantum theory of gravity will require space and spacetime to become discrete and built out of finite atoms of geometry.